 But it does share attributes with some drugs of abuse; for instance, it may result in withdrawal symptoms when stopping use, and it’s certain psychoactive effects.
 A huge majority of the individuals using gabapentin for legitimate purposes don’t go on to abuse the medication nonetheless, a small percentage may misuse or overuse gabapentin.

 Gabapentin is a prescription anticonvulsant medication commonly known by the brand name Neurontin.
 Gabapentin is found in a number of distinct forms, each of which may be used to treat various conditions.
-In pill, capsule, and oral solution form, this medicine treats epilepsy and postherpetic neuralgia.
+In a pill, capsule, and oral solution form, this medicine treats epilepsy and postherpetic neuralgia.
 The extended-release pills are sometimes used to treat restless legs syndrome.
 This medication is also sometimes used to treat pain associated with diabetic neuropathy and to stop hot flashes.
-By decreasing abnormal activity in the brain, this medication can stop seizures and muscle spasms, in addition to change how the body reacts to pain signals.
+By decreasing abnormal activity in the brain, this medication can stop seizures and muscle spasms, in addition, to change how the body reacts to pain signals.

 There also have been reports of gabapentin used as a”cutting edge” representative for heroin, meaning gabapentin is mixed with heroin and sold as a street drug.
 Gabapentin can cause fatal overdoses, and there’s absolutely no antidote to some gabapentin overdose.